Using the AMQP Anonymous Terminus for Message Routing Version 1.0

 A target with a null address is referred to as the anonymous terminus.
 The anonymous terminus is reserved for use as a routing node by containers that support such capabilities.
 Support for the anonymous terminus by a container is determined by the use of a connection capability.

-Name Description
+Name | Description |

+ANONYMOUS-RELAY | If present in the offered-capabilities field of open then the sender of open performative supports anonymous terminus with the semantics defined in this document.
+If not present then the receiver of open MUST assume that its partner does not support the anonymous terminus.
 If present in the desired-capabilities field of open then the sender of open MAY use the anonymous if its partner offers its support.
-If it is not present then the sender of open MUST NOT attempt to use the anonymous terminus supports even if its partner offered the capability in the open performative which it sent.
+If it is not present then the sender of open MUST NOT attempt to use the anonymous terminus supports even if its partner offered the capability in the open performative which it sent. |

 This specification implicitly defines two roles which an AMQP container may take: a provider of the anonymous terminus, and a user of the anonymous terminus.
 An AMQP container may choose to implement none, one or both of these roles.